ucozlab/react-redux/guide-2-container-components/README.md

 > The server will be available at localhost:3000

 If you want to edit the React code, you'll have to re-build the `public/js/bundle.js` file with Webpack.
 You'll probably want to open a new terminal tab so you can keep your server running.
-To rebuild with webpack, type:
+To rebuild with Webpack, type:

 ```sh
 gulp watch